A High Court Enforcement Officer can help you recover a debt or evict someone from your property or land.

 It is important when considering issuing a writ that you choose a High Court Enforcement Officer.

-Our list of Authorised HCEO’s (link to members list) is a good place to start and lists all those that are authorised to enforce judgments.
+Our list of Authorised HCEO’s is a good place to start and lists all those that are authorised to enforce judgments.

 Remember it is always ok to telephone the High Court Enforcement Officer’s office and discuss your case, and to find out how the High Court Enforcement Officer will be able to assist.

 How are High Court Enforcement Officers meant to behave?